PL/I: IBM PL/I optimizing and checkout compilers

 The PL/I optimizing compiler took over from the PL/I F compiler and was IBM's workhorse compiler from the 1970s to the 1990s.
 Like PL/I F, it is a multiple pass compiler with a 44 kilobyte design point, but it is an entirely new design.
 Unlike the F compiler, it has to perform compile time evaluation of constant expressions using the run-time library, reducing the maximum memory for a compiler phase to 28 kilobytes.
 A second-time around design, it succeeded in eliminating the annoyances of PL/I F such as cascading diagnostics.
 It was written in S/360 Macro Assembler by a team, led by Tony Burbridge, most of whom had worked on PL/I F. Macros were defined to automate common compiler services and to shield the compiler writers from the task of managing real-mode storage, allowing the compiler to be moved easily to other memory models.
 The gamut of program optimization techniques developed for the contemporary IBM Fortran H compiler were deployed: the Optimizer equaled Fortran execution speeds in the hands of good programmers.
-Announced with IBM S/370 in 1970, it shipped first for the DOS/360 operating system in August 1971, and shortly afterward for OS/360, and the first virtual memory IBM operating systems OS/VS1, MVS, and VM/CMS.
-(The developers were unaware that while they were shoehorning the code into 28 kb sections, IBM Poughkeepsie was finally ready to ship virtual memory support in OS/360).
+Announced with IBM S/370 in 1970, it shipped first for the DOS/360 operating system in August 1971, and shortly afterward for OS/360, and the first virtual memory IBM operating systems DOS/VS, OS/VS1, OS/VS2, and VM/370.
+(The developers were unaware that while they were shoehorning the code into 28 kb sections, IBM Poughkeepsie was finally ready to ship virtual memory support.)
 It supported the batch programming environments and, under TSO and CMS, it could be run interactively.
 This compiler went through many versions covering all mainframe operating systems including the operating systems of the Japanese plug-compatible machines (PCMs).

 The compiler has been superseded by "IBM PL/I for OS/2, AIX, Linux, z/OS" below.

 The PL/I checkout compiler, (colloquially "The Checker") announced in August 1970 was designed to speed and improve the debugging of PL/I programs.
 The team was led by Brian Marks.
 The three-pass design cut the time to compile a program to 25% of that taken by the F Compiler.
 It can be run from an interactive terminal, converting PL/I programs into an internal format, "H-text".
 This format is interpreted by the Checkout compiler at run-time, detecting virtually all types of errors.
 Pointers are represented in 16 bytes, containing the target address and a description of the referenced item, thus permitting "bad" pointer use to be diagnosed.
 In a conversational environment when an error is detected, control is passed to the user who can inspect any variables, introduce debugging statements and edit the source program.
 Over time the debugging capability of mainframe programming environments developed most of the functions offered by this compiler and it was withdrawn (in the 1990s?)